nicodeas/trove-utility/README.md

 ## Data Structure

 An illustration of the choice of datastructure can be found in `trove-datastructure.txt`.
-Initially, a linked list was used however the use of hashtables provided an enourmous gain in performance; the linked list version took ~ 20 mins to index a downloads directory, as compared to ~ 10 seconds of a hashtable.
+Initially, a linked list was used however the use of hashtables provided an enourmous gain in performance; the linked list version took ~ 20 minutes to index a downloads directory, as compared to ~ 10 seconds of a hashtable.

 ## Sample data